Battleground (2016): Preliminary matches

 In the fourth match, Kevin Owens faced Sami Zayn.
 Zayn executed a Blue Thunder Bomb on Owens for a near-fall.
 Zayn executed a Brainbuster on the ring apron on Owens.
 Owens executed a Bullfrog Splash on Zayn for a near-fall.
 Zayn executed two Half and Half Suplexes for a near-fall.
 Owens countered a Helluva Kick into a Pop-Up Powerbomb but Zayn placed his foot on the rope to void the pinfall.
 In the end, Owens implored Zayn to stay down but Zayn executed an Exploder Suplex into the turnbuckles and a Half and Half Suplex, followed by two Helluva Kicks to win the match.

 Next, Natalya faced Becky Lynch.
 The end came after Natalya kicked Lynch's right kneecap and applied the Sharpshooter.
 Lynch eventually submitted, thus Natalya won the match.

 After that, The Miz (accompanied by his wife, Maryse) defended the Intercontinental Championship against Darren Young (accompanied by Bob Backlund).
 The match ended when Maryse pretended to fall as if Backlund had attacked her, causing Miz to shove Backlund.
 Young then applied the Crossface Chickenwing on Miz outside the ring.
 The referees separated the two wrestlers and ruled the match a double disqualification.

 In the next match, John Cena teamed with Enzo Amore and Big Cass to face The Club (Karl Anderson, Luke Gallows, and AJ Styles) in a six-man tag team match.
 In the end, Cena executed a Super Attitude Adjustment on Styles to win the match.

 Chris Jericho then hosted the Highlight Reel with Randy Orton, who made his first appearance following a nine-month injury.
-Jericho constantly berated Orton's behavior ahead of his upcoming at SummerSlam against Brock Lesnar (including a video of Lesnar showing his feats of strength) to provoke Orton into attacking him, eventually resulting in Orton attacking him with an RKO.
+Jericho constantly berated Orton's behavior ahead of his upcoming match at SummerSlam against Brock Lesnar (including a video of Lesnar showing his feats of strength) to provoke Orton into attacking him, eventually resulting in Orton attacking him with an RKO.